runtools/run/docs/content/reference/resources.md

 ##### @name

-The `@name` attribute allows to specify a name to a resource.
+The `@name` attribute allows to specify a name for a resource.
 A good name should be pleasant to read for humans.
 For example, instead of `"awesome-website"`, you should use something more like `"Awesome Website"`.
-The name is the first information that is displayed in the auto-generated help, and this name might also be used if you publish a resource to a registry.
+The name is the first information that is displayed in the auto-generated help, and this name might also appear when you publish a resource to a registry.

 Example: